-Even in the ranks of men’s jewellery, signet rings have always been a sign of wealth and status – a literal form of power dressing, spotted on the pinkies of anyone from kings to bankers, Popes to mobsters.
+Even in the ranks of men’s jewelry, signet rings have always been a sign of wealth and status – a literal form of power dressing, spotted on the pinkies of anyone from kings to bankers, Popes to mobsters.
 So it’s perhaps a surprise that they are making comeback in fashion right now.

 Then again, maybe not.
 Pinstripe suits are back.
 Gold watches, too.
 And like those baller statements, the signet ring is for everyone these days, whether you have a hedge fund and a family crest or not.